afranken/jmeter-analysis-maven-plugin/README.md

             <!--
             An AntPath-Style pattern matching a JMeter XML result file to analyze.
 Must be a fully qualified path.
             File may be GZiped, must end in .gz then.

+            Default: not set.
+            Required.
             -->
             <source>${project.build.directory}/**/*.jtl</source>

             <!--
             directory where to store analysis result files.
 At least the files "summary.txt" and "summary.html" will be stored here.

+            Default: not set.
+            Required.
             -->
             <targetDirectory>${project.build.directory}/results</targetDirectory>